Lissone/leonardo-lissone/README.md

 Everything in this project was developed with a lot of love, dedication and will, following all the development steps that I created with me until this moment.
 From creating a simple requirements documentation, prototyping an interactive interface in Figma to creating a universal template for my Next.js applications to increase productivity when developing new React projects.

-The idea of ​​creating a portfolio / bio site is very interesting, but considering that our evolution is constant, updating this application would be very repetitive and ineffective.
-Therefore, I created a fake api using a json file using JsonServer, where I control all texts and project posts in as many languages ​​as I want to add, making the application as dynamic as possible.

 ## Requirements

 - [Nodejs](https://nodejs.org/en/)